 Soon it became obvious that Kidd was not going to find any pirates and his expedition was turning into a failure.
 However Kidd still refused to capture several ships when given the chance and some of his crew deserted him when they next they weighed anchor.
 The rest of his crew that stayed constantly threatened Kidd with mutiny.
 Kidd then sailed to the Strait of Bab-el-Mandeb at the southern mouth of the Red Sea.
-This was one of the popular pirate havens on the Pirate Round however, Kidd failed to find any pirates here.
+This was one of the popular Locations on the Pirate Round however, Kidd failed to find any pirates here.

 According to Captain Edward Barlow of the British East India Company, Kidd unsuccessfully attacked a Mughal convoy.
 It is not known if this is true, however if it is it would mark Kidd's first pirate attack.
 It does not make sense he would do this however as he refused to attack countless ships after this incident, even killing one of his crew over the view.
 Kidd's next incident came on 30 October 1697 when he killed one of his own crew, a man named William Moore.
 Moore was on deck sharpening his chisel when a Dutch ship was spotted.
 Moore suggested they seize the ship, however Kidd refused and called Moore a lousy dog.
 Moore responded with:

 "If I am a lousy dog, you have made me so; you have brought me to ruin and many more."